bghuan/oss/intl.en-US/SDK Reference/Java/Upload objects/Multipart upload.md

         partListing = ossClient.listParts(listPartsRequest);

         for (PartSummary part : partListing.getParts()) {
-            // Obtain part numbers.
+            // Query part numbers.
             part.getPartNumber();
-            // Obtain the part size.
+            // Query the part size.
             part.getSize();
-            // Obtain ETag.
+            // Query the ETag.
             part.getETag();
-            // Obtain the latest time parts are modified. part.getLastModified();
+            // Query the last modification time.
+            part.getLastModified();
         }
-    // Specify the initial position for the list.
-Only the parts with part numbers greater than the initial value are listed. listPartsRequest.setPartNumberMarker(partListing.getNextPartNumberMarker());
+    // Specify the start point of the list.
+Only the parts whose part numbers are greater than the value of this parameter are listed. listPartsRequest.setPartNumberMarker(partListing.getNextPartNumberMarker());
     } while (partListing.isTruncated());

-    // Close your OSSClient.
-    ossClient.shutdown()
+    // Shut down the OSSClient instance.
+    ossClient.shutdown();
     ```

--   List all uploaded parts on one or more pages
+-   List all uploaded parts by page

-    Run the following code to specify the maximum number of parts displayed on each page:
+    The following code provides an example on how to specify the maximum number of parts to list per page and list all uploaded parts by page:

-    ``` {#codeblock_7s1_jvf_i0c .language-java}
+    ```
-    // This example uses endpoint China East 1 (Hangzhou).
-Specify the actual endpoint based on your requirements.
+    // The endpoint of the China (Hangzhou) region is used in this example.
+Specify the actual endpoint.
     String endpoint = "http://oss-cn-hangzhou.aliyuncs.com";
-    // It is highly risky to log on with AccessKey of an Alibaba Cloud account because the account has permissions on all the APIs in OSS.
-We recommend that you log on as a RAM user to access APIs or perform routine operations and maintenance.
-To create a RAM account, log on to https://ram.console.aliyun.com.
+    // Security risks may arise if you use the AccessKey pair of an Alibaba Cloud account to log on to OSS because the account has permissions on all API operations.
+We recommend that you use your RAM user's credentials to call API operations or perform routine operations and maintenance.
+To create a RAM user, log on to the RAM console.
     String accessKeyId = "<yourAccessKeyId>";
     String accessKeySecret = "<yourAccessKeySecret>";

     // Create an OSSClient instance.
     OSS ossClient = new OSSClientBuilder().build(endpoint, accessKeyId, accessKeySecret);

-    // List all uploaded parts on one or more pages.
+    // List all uploaded parts by page.
     PartListing partListing;
     ListPartsRequest listPartsRequest = new ListPartsRequest("<yourBucketName>", "<yourObjectName>", "<uploadId>");
-    // Set the maximum number of parts displayed on each page to 100. listPartsRequest.setMaxParts(100);
+    // Set the maximum number of parts to list per page to 100. listPartsRequest.setMaxParts(100);

     do {
         partListing = ossClient.listParts(listPartsRequest);

         for (PartSummary part : partListing.getParts()) {
-            // Obtain part numbers.
+            // Query part numbers.
             part.getPartNumber();
-            // Obtain the part size.
+            // Query the part size.
             part.getSize();
-            // Gets the etag of the slice.
-            // Obtain ETag.
-            // Obtain the latest time parts are modified. part.getLastModified();
+            // Query the ETag.
+            part.getETag();
+            // Query the last modification time.
+            part.getLastModified();
         }